hanng00/PKM-comp-neuro/KEX/Research questions.md

 * What if statistical physics is the answer, as suggest by [[_Emergent complex neural dynamics]]?

 ### Idea 2
+Construct some of the existing models, as described in [[Modelling self-regulating brain criticality]], and compute the effect on metrics such as:
-Compute Integrated Information Theory $\Phi$ on dynamical neural models, suggested by [[_The Emergence of Integrated Information, Complexity, and ‘Consciousness’ at Criticality]].
+* Compute Integrated Information Theory $\Phi$ on dynamical neural models, suggested by [[_The Emergence of Integrated Information, Complexity, and ‘Consciousness’ at Criticality]].
+* Information processing capability, such as was done in the [[_Critical Branching Regulation of the E-I Net Spiking Neural Network Model]] but for other critical models.

 ### Idea 3
 How does the default mode affect learning?
 Does it reinforce learning?
 Is that why sleep is so important?
 Just like training a muscle.

+### Idea 4
+* A lot of theories are proposed in [[Mechanisms behind the interaction with consciousness]] and [[Subjective will-power]] in relation to [[The brain structure - my hypothesis]].
+Is it possible to use a brain model which includes background noise, and simulate the hypothesis?

+### Idea 5
+1. Fit SINDy to fMRI data
+2. Estimate the emergent entropy.
+Does it increase with network size?

+### Flow
+1. Compare self-regualting networks based on optimal information transportation
+2. - || -, based on IIT

 **TODOs**